 Where Autonomous Technology Currently Stands

-Autonomous trucking has attracted significant investment and produced genuine progress, but commercial deployment at scale remains limited.
+Autonomous trucking has attracted significant investment and produced real progress, but commercial deployment at scale remains limited.
 Waymo Via has conducted autonomous long-haul runs in the American Southwest.
 Aurora has begun supervised commercial operations with safety drivers.
 TuSimple, once a prominent player in the space, encountered serious regulatory and governance problems that effectively ended its US operations.

 Drone delivery has advanced in controlled conditions.
 Amazon Prime Air has received regulatory approval for limited operations in specific US locations.
 Alphabet’s Wing program is running deliveries in parts of Australia and the United States.
 The operational scope remains narrow.
-Urban and suburban density, airspace regulations, payload limits, and weather constraints all restrict how broadly these services can currently function.
+Urban density, airspace regulations, payload limits, and weather constraints all restrict how broadly these services can currently function.

 What This Means for Truck Drivers, Delivery Workers, and Pilots